mac-curver/TestZoomAndFullScreen15_4/README.md

 ![expectedFullScreen](https://github.com/user-attachments/assets/e61abc4a-5404-4c8b-9a32-89c8ee4053b7)
 *Pic2: Expected scaling in full screen*

-The expected scaling here is forced by adding
+The expected scaling here is forced by adding ...

     func windowDidEnterFullScreen(_ notification: Notification) {
          resizingLayerView.willResize(suppressImplicitAnimation: false)
     }

-as NSWindowDelegate method.
+...as NSWindowDelegate method.
 But then the zoom animation is very ugly.